 Product line expansion

-Give your customers not only add-ons, but entirely new products to purchase and retain into.
-You already have them in the door, so make sure you capitalize on that relationship through adding pieces of product to their workflow.
+Give your customers not only add-ons but entirely new products to increase purchase frequency and incentivize repeat business.
+You already have them in the door, so make sure you capitalize on that customer relationship by adding pieces of product to their workflow.
 Overall, these solutions should be at least related to your core product to promote synergy amongst your product and customer success teams, but this isn't an absolute requirement.

 Scalable pricing through the use of a value metric

 Scalable pricing is vital to success in any SaaS business.
-The pricing structure should be created to scale either up or down capturing the smallest/cheapest customers, up to the largest customers that are willing to pay more.
+The pricing structure shouldbe created to scale either up or down capturing the smallest/cheapest customers, up to the largest, most valuable customers willing to pay more.
 The best way to do this is through what's known as a value metric (number of users, number of visits, depth of usage, etc.).
 Read more about value metrics and choosing the right one here.

 If you’d like to see how your data looks in ProfitWell, you can sign up for free.